 In 2021, tuition for full-time students at Calvary University was $10,640 a year.

-If this information makes going to college seem daunting, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students pay a lot less than the total tuition after grants, scholarships, and tuition discounts are applied.
-And, student loans can make thecost of college more manageable until after graduation.
+Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students pay way less than the total tuition after grants, scholarships, and tuition discounts are awarded.
+Plus, student loans can make theactual cost of attending college more manageable until you're done with college.

-Calvary University is a private, religious institution, which means it has the same tuition for students from Missouri as it does for residents from other states.
+Calvary University is a private, religious institution, so it has the same tuition for residents of Missouri as it does for residents from other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Attending a school where you are eligible for in-state tuition can drastically reduce the total cost of attending college.
-Take the time to verify your state's guidelines for how to qualify for in-state tuition.
+Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
+Don't forget to check your state's requirements for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 Most states require students to have resided in the state for a certain period of time before qualifying.
 There may be additional requirements too, depending on where you live.

 Explore other Missouri colleges